sujinlee39/lee_s_GOT/README.md

-#HTML5 video JS / ES6
+# GOT Video App

-A simple video app / GOT house explainer with video and css animation
+JS-based house explainer with video synopsis for each

-Using native video and video event with ES6
+Basic HTML 5 app with ES6, CSS animation and video